replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 > Introduced in Troubleshoot v0.33.0.

 The `corev1.PodSpec` for the `runPod` collector.
-See the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podspec-v1-core) for all available properties.
+See the [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec) for all available properties.

 ##### `timeout` (Optional)
 A [duration](https://golang.org/pkg/time/#Duration) that will be honored when running the pod.
 This cannot be greater than 30 seconds (30s) and if not specified, the default is 20s.

 #### `imagePullSecret` (Optional)

-> `imagePullSecret` support was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

 Troubleshoot offers the ability to use ImagePullSecrets, either using the name of a pre-existing secret in the `podSpec` or dynamically creating a temporary secret to extract the image and destroy it after run-collector is done.